Apply for Federal and State Grants

 Federal Pell Grants

 The Federal Pell Grant is awarded to undergraduate students who have not yet received a bachelor’s degree and meet Satisfactory Academic Policy Standards.
-The maximum award for the 2017-18 academic year is $5,920 and is based on the results of the FAFSA.

 Federal Supplemental Equal Opportunity Grant (FSEOG)